It’s quite common for people with asthma to find that asthma symptoms wake them up at night – but you shouldn’t have to put up with them.

 0:16 as well controlled as it can be.
 And it's

 0:18 worth making appointment with your GP or

 0:20 your practice nurse to see what we can

 0:21 do to help relieve those symptoms and

 You don’t have to just accept your night-time asthma symptoms as normal.

-If you’re having asthma symptoms at night, you should make an appointment to see your GP or asthma nurse within 24 hours.
+- If you’re having asthma symptoms at night or noticing asthma symptoms when you first wake up, you should make a same day appointment to see your GP or asthma nurse.
 Symptoms that keep you awake at night are one of the signs you might be at risk of an asthma attack.

 It’s also important to: